Limit theorems for iteration stable tessellations: Proofs

-we see that the processes $M_s$ and ${\cal L}^{R,W}_s$ are asymptotically equivalent in ${\cal D}[0,1]$ as $R\to\infty.$ This completes the proof of Theorem \ref{CLT2D}. $ \Box$\\ \\ In the context of proof of Theorem \ref{CLT2D} it should be remarked that the `negligible correction term' $C^{R,W}$ has its variance of order $O(\log\log R / \log R)$ and thus indeed tending to $0,$ but extremely slowly.
-Consequently, although the Gaussian CLT holds for ${\cal L}^{R,W}_0,$ it is quite natural to expect that the convergence rates are extremely slow, conjecturedly logarithmic.
+and is thus indeed tending to $0,$ but extremely slowly.
+Consequently, although the Gaussian CLT holds for $\mathcal{L}^{R,W}_1,$ it is quite natural to expect that the convergence rates are extremely slow and conjecturedly logarithmic.
 This is due to the fact that dimension $2$ is the largest dimension (critical dimension) where the Gaussian limits are still present.
-In dimensions $3$ and higher there is no Gaussian CLT and the `correction term' analogous to $C^{R,W}$ will turn out order-determining rather than negligible, as shown by Theorem \ref{thmNONGAUSSIAN}.
+In dimensions $3$ and higher there is no Gaussian CLT and the ``correction term'' analogous to $C^{R,W}$ will turn out order-determining rather than negligible, as shown by Theorem~\ref{thmNONGAUSSIAN}. \end{remark}